johnjago/johnjago.com/src/blog/content/bookmarks.md

 I keep a list of [books I’ve read](books) that left an impression.

-[My GitHub stars](https://github.com/johnjago?tab=stars) are a collection of fonts, type tools, writing apps, programming languages that inspire a better interface to computers, and little things I can't live without.
+[My GitHub stars](https://github.com/johnjago?tab=stars) are mostly fonts and fun programming language experiments.

 For a more frequently updated curation, check out my [Are.na](https://www.are.na/john-jago).